evkx/evkx.github.io/content/models/bmw/i7/i7_M70_xDrive/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 500 liters.
-The maxium weight of the car is 3250kg, and with the base weight of 2640 kg, you can max load 610 kg, including driver and passengers.
+The maxium weight of the car is 3250 kg (7165 lbs), and with the base weight of 2640 kg (5820 lbs), you can max load 610 kg (1345 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750 kg (4409/1653 lbs).